 - a “high egg and peanut diet” group.

-They will be asked to follow the diet advice for their group from 22 weeks gestation until their baby is 4 months of age (or until no longer breastfeeding).
+They are also asked to follow the diet advice for their group from 22 weeks gestation until their baby is 4 months of age (or until no longer breastfeeding).

-The PrEggNut study is accepting participants now through until April 2021.
-Researchers are aiming to enrol over 2100 people in the study.
-This is a great way to get involved and help investigate ways to reduce the risks of food allergies into the future.
+The PrEggNut study is closed to new participants.
+Researchers were aiming to enrol over 2100 people in the study.
+Studies like this are a great way to get involved and help investigate ways to reduce the risks of food allergies into the future.

 Perth – Telethon Kids Institute